Scaffold-Stark/scaffold-stark-rn/README.md

 - EXPO_PUBLIC_AVNU_API_KEY: Used to sponsor gasless transactions via AVNU.
 A temporary placeholder exists in config and will be removed soon—set your real key here.

 After updating the `.env`, restart the dev server so Expo picks up the new values.

+## Shipping Your Project on the App Store / Play Store

+Refer to the [SUBMIT.md](./SUBMIT.md) file for a detailed guide.